huaweicloud/terraform-provider-huaweicloud/docs/resources/oms_task.md

 * `region` - (Required) Specifies the region where the source bucket locates.
 * `ak` - (Required) Specifies the source bucket Access Key.
 * `sk` - (Required) Specifies the source bucket Secret Key.
+* `bucket` - (Required) Specifies the name of the source bucket.
 * `object_key` - (Required) Specifies the name of the object to be selected in the source bucket.
-* `bucket` - (Required) Specifies the name of the source bucket.
-* `cloud_type` - (Optional) Specifies the source cloud vendor.
-Currently only Aliyun and AWS are supported.
+* `cloud_type` - (Optional) Specifies the source cloud service provider.
+The value can be AWS, Aliyun, Tencent, HuaweiCloud, QingCloud, KingsoftCloud, Baidu, or Qiniu.
   The default value is Aliyun.

 The `dst_node` block supports:

 * `region` - (Required) Specifies the region where the destination bucket locates.
 * `ak` - (Required) Specifies the destination bucket Access Key.
 * `sk` - (Required) Specifies the destination bucket Secret Key.
+* `bucket` - (Required) Specifies the name of the destination bucket.
 * `object_key` - (Required) Specifies the name of the object to be selected in the destination bucket.
-* `bucket` - (Required) Specifies the name of the destination bucket.

 The `smn_info` block supports: